ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 But the invariant guarantees that the height of the tree is never more than 1.44 times the height of a perfectly balanced binary search tree.
 (Side note: 1.44 is actually $1/\log_2(\phi)$, where $\phi=(1+\sqrt{5})/2$ is the *golden ratio*.)
-The exact constant is not important, as always when it comes to complexity, but what it says is that the maximum height of an AVL tree is $O(\log(n))$ where $n$ is its size.
+As always when it comes to complexity the exact constant is not important, but what it says is that the maximum height of an AVL tree is $O(\log(n))$ where $n$ is its size.

 To maintain the invariant, AVL trees need to store an additional property in every tree node, the *balance factor*.